etn-ccis/blui-react-native-cli-templates/README.md

 [![Build](https://github.com/etn-ccis/blui-react-native-cli-templates/actions/workflows/blui-ci.yml/badge.svg?branch=master)](https://github.com/etn-ccis/blui-react-native-cli-templates/actions/workflows/blui-ci.yml)

+> **Important Migration Notice:**
+>
+> This repository has been migrated to a monorepo to consolidate All the React Native libraries developed by Brightlayer Team into a single workspace.
+Future development and updates will now occur in the following location: [https://github.com/etn-ccis/blui-react-native/tree/dev/packages/cli-templates].
+Please update your bookmarks and contribute to the monorepo for the latest changes.

 # React Native CLI Templates

 These are project templates that are used by the React Native CLI when starting a new Brightlayer UI project.